 Review basic information

-Verify that basic information like your name, address, gender and other personal data is correct.
+Verify that basic information like your name, address, gender and other personal information is correct.
 Also check that your insurance information is accurate, and the dates you received medical services are correct.
 Providers might be overcharging you for an extra day in the hospital, submitting your bills to the wrong insurance plan or even charging you for services that another patient received.

 Understand the codes